 Waking up in hospital 5 weeks later, feeling as if somebody would constantly hammer into my face, surrounded by life supporting lines, cables, monitors and noises of machines, unable to speak, unable to move, in need for assistance in every task, no matter how simple it seemed.
 That is an indescribable feeling, even more so at an age of 20 years.

-The life you’re given back is not even closely similar to how you known.
+The life you’re given back is not even remotely similar to how you know it.
 It is a second chance that you’re given, a second life with a sign of caution, that there might not be a way to survive the next time.
 It’s an eye-opener to get going on what moves you the most as you could easily die the next day.

 For that matter I want to mention the unforgiving part about having an accident: What people around you do to you.
-Constantly being haunted by looks, people running into walls and pillars just to keep staring at you with a disgusted expression, everywhere you go.
-The feeling of rejection without having done anything to cause it.
+Constantly being haunted by looks, people running into walls or pillars just to keep staring at you with a disgusted expression, wherever you go.
+The feeling of rejection without even doing anything to cause it.
 Even people you knew as friends before – as if there was a switch flicked in their heads – don’t relate to you any more.

-Being told by numerous people, fully independent of each other, that my task was not fulfilled yet.
-I’ve come to believe that we all have gifts in ourselves, that we can use to do something good together.
+In conversations after my accident the universal comment I got was that ‘my task was not fulfilled yet’.
+With that I feel like we all have gifts in ourselves, that we can use to do something good together.
 To make the world a better place.
 With less hate, egoism, envy and materialism.
-For me this gift is my musical ability.

-For me right now this means fulfilling my task and doing what moves me most is being a musician.
+For me the combination of both fulfilling my task and doing what moves me most is being a musician.
 This is the part that did not leave me after everything that happened.
-I interpret that my music didn’t leave but has been even more appreciated as a sign, to keep me going, to use my power to create good, in music.
 I am well aware of the price that it will cost.
-But this is the price that I’m willing to pay, to fulfill what I can bring to the world.
-Also you should never forget that a big part of music is the fun in making it.
-And of course the part of being able to leave the world in any second that might come when death doesn’t just pass by but decides to take you.
+But this is the price that I’m willing to pay, to bring my most positive work to the world.
+Compensation is of course the fun and fulfillment in making music.
+And of course this also provides me with being able to leave the world in any second that might come when death doesn’t just pass by but decides to take me for good.

 This is what has come to me over the time that I had to think.
 We’re all here for a reason, even if many reject these thoughts.
-I’ve certainly not survived such a huge intervention into my life without a deeper meaning.
-I still need to deliver something to this world and I’ve not done so already.
-That to me is the reason for my survival, it is well more than enough drive to keep going in music.
+I’ve certainly not survived such a huge intervention into my life without a deeper meaning and I still need to deliver something to this world.

-What is so special about music that I keep relating to?
+So — what is so special about the stories in music that I keep relating to?
 It’s actually pretty hard to capture the power of music in words.
 I would describe it as every piece of music having a unique moment.
 And that moment tells a story.
 But this story is not a story as we know it – it is told in the language music, a language everybody understands, no matter where you’ve come from, how your financial standpoint is, if you’re well educated or not or even how you’ve been raised.
 Music is universal.
 To and for everybody who is open minded enough to listen to it.

 Therefor music is the only thing on planet earth that is flawless, perfect in every aspect.
 It unites us as one, expresses what can’t be expressed in words.

 I want to conclude with the words that I can’t express, a deeper meaning, that words can’t capture.
 So I’ll conclude with a song that’s easy to understand.
 Listen carefully and everything I described will explain itself.
 If you decide that you like it, please don’t steal/rip it or listen to it on Spotify.
 This Song – just like every good song – deserves the attention of being bought in WAV or AIFF in one of the listed stores.